 Individual Entrepreneur (IE) Tax Residency

 This isn’t a visa; it is just having tax residency in Georgia.
 You need to be in Georgia for 183 days of the year to qualify.
 It can be combined with visa-free entry.
-If you do not meet the 183-day rule, you can still qualify if you paid at least 25,000 GEL (approx. $9,200) in personal income taxes to the Georgian budget in the previous calendar year.
+If you do not meet the 183-day rule, you can still qualify if you paid at least 25,000 GEL (approx. US$9,200) in personal income taxes to the Georgian budget in the previous calendar year.
 This mainly applies to entrepreneurs, business owners, or high-earning professionals.

 If you want this, you have to register as an Individual Entrepreneur to access Georgia’s small business tax regime.
-The advantage is that it is just 1% tax on turnover (up to $180,000 annually).
+The advantage is that it is just 1% tax on turnover (up to US$180,000 annually).
 There are no social security contributions.
 It is a good option for digital nomads who want to stay long-term while minimizing taxes.

 How to obtain this tax residency